project-gemmi/benchmarking-fft/README.md

 |meow_fft |  +  |  +  |  +  |  -  |  +  |   +   | -  | -  |  +  |  -  |
 |pocketfft|  +  |  +  |  +  | +/- |  -  |  ++   | -  | -  |  -  |  +  |

+Additionally, for pffft compiled with enabled SIMD the fft size must be a multiple of 16 for complex FFTs and 32 for real FFTs.

 (let me know if I got anything wrong)

 ### Preleminary benchmark